-1.6 Prior to approaching chambers, self-represented litigants should first liaise with registry staff (including the self-represented litigant coordinator or National Court Framework coordinator) for additional assistance and support.
+1.6 Self-represented litigants should liaise with registry staff for additional assistance and support.

 2.1 The guiding principle for any communications with chambers staff is set out in paragraphs 15.1 and 15.2 of the Central Practice Note, which provides that all communications with chambers staff should: